cube3power/atsd/rule-engine/functions-text.md

   keepAfterLast(string s, string p) string
 ```

-Removes part of the string `s` before the last occurrence of the given substring `p`.
+Removes the part of string `s` before the last occurrence of the given substring `p`.

-If `p` is empty or `null` or if it's not found, the function will return the original string `s` unchanged.
+If `p` is empty, `null`, or unable to be found, the function will return the original string `s` unchanged.

 Example: